deliangyang/dev-error-monitor/README.md

+### Introduction

-### the monitor collect exception and consumer's log, and then send email to developer
+The monitor collect exception and consumer's log, and then send email to developer.

 ### How to use it?